leroythelegend/rough_idea_project_cars/README.md

 I then pass one of these Process objects to Capture_Telemetry's constructor (capturetelemetry.h).

 You can dervie a new Process class that can then be used with Capture_Telemetery to create your own post lap processing.

+## <a name="T-live_feed"></a>Roll Your Own Live Feed

+Take a look at live.h there is one Abstract class (Live) and one Concrete class (Live_Feed).
+I'm more into post lap analysis but I thought others would like a live feed this is why i just print brake data to the std out.

+To create your own live feed you can implement the current live feed (Live_Feed) and rebuild the library, however I only have the live feed for race and qualy.
+If you need live feed for practice you will need to go to requestpackagetelemetry.cpp and in the constructors initialisation list remove recordlap_ and replace with recordlive_.

+Once you have rebuilt the library you can just run the executable "pcars" in capture_lap_data to get the live feed up and running.

 ## <a name="T-classes"></a>Class Structure
 ### Transport